loczek/tl/docs/proxy.md

 ## Current

+Without a proxy only one app per ip and port can be launched.

 The current uess `traefik` as a reverse proxy and load balancer.
 It's not the best option in terms of performance, but it's the easiest to setup.

 ## Alternatives